MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramsharepoint-server-exchange-lync-office-web-apps-–-the-mobile-l.md

 # Accessible diagram - SharePoint Server, Exchange, Lync, Office Web Apps - The Mobile Landscape

-This article is an accessible text version of the diagram named Microsoft Exchange 2013 Platform Options, which is available at [Technical Diagrams](http://go.microsoft.com/fwlink/?LinkID=519139&amp;amp;clcid=0x409).
+**Summary:** This article is an accessible text version of the diagram named Microsoft Exchange 2013 Platform Options, which is available at [Technical Diagrams](http://go.microsoft.com/fwlink/?LinkID=519139&amp;amp;clcid=0x409).

 This poster shows a detailed layout of the application and mobile browser-based landscape for SharePoint Server, Lync, Exchange Server, and Office Web Apps.
 It includes the following information: